Whiplash claims – How much compensation can I claim?

-Are you suffering from whiplash following a road traffic accident that was not your fault?
-If so, you may be eligible to claim compensation, to help you pay medical fees and rehabilitation costs, as well as compensating you for any pain and suffering you have suffered as a result of your whiplash injury.
+Suffering from whiplash following a road traffic accident that was not your fault?
+If so, you may be eligible to claim compensation for your pain and suffering and to help you pay medical fees and rehabilitation costs.

 Get the best legal team on your side